LyAnns/dm-wr1-first-two-weeks-afternoon-projects/README.md

-# Afternoon Projects from the first two weeks
+# Afternoon Projects from Units 1 & 2

+I compiled this repo so you could redo all the afternoon projects from the first two weeks without having to re-download everything or delete all your completed answers.
+Enjoy!

+## Instructions

+- `Fork` this repository.
+- `Clone` your fork.
+- Enjoy!

 ## Projects Summary